The current coronavirus (COVID-19) pandemic is a situation we’re monitoring very carefully.

 Group Life policies

 There are no general exclusions under our Group Life policies - all causes of death are covered for eligible members.
-However, there is a restriction on travelling against foreign office advice (please see below).
+However, there is a restriction on travelling on business against Foreign and Commonwealth Office advice (please see below).

 The catastrophe clause could be invoked if the catastrophe provisions under the policy are met.
-A pandemic would be considered as one originating cause.
+The coronavirus pandemic would be considered as one originating cause.

 However, as the catastrophe limit is usually at least £100 million per policy, it is very unlikely that the limit would be reached.
 Please check policy documents for the catastrophe limit applying to a particular policy.